Surajv311/mDumpSWE/README.md

 - **Clustered & Non clustered Index**: With a clustered index the rows are stored physically (physically as in the actual bits stored on the disk) on the disk in the same order as the index.
 Therefore, there can be only one clustered index.
 With a non clustered index there is a second list that has pointers to the physical rows.
 You can have many non clustered indices, although each new index will increase the time it takes to write new records.
 It is generally faster to read from a clustered index if you want to get back all the columns.
 You do not have to go first to the index and then to the table.
 Writing to a table with a clustered index can be slower, if there is a need to rearrange the data.
 [Clustered  & Non clustered indexing _al](https://stackoverflow.com/questions/1251636/what-do-clustered-and-non-clustered-index-actually-mean)

+(Note: Details about SQL functions and constructs in another section)

+- [VIEW Tables _al](https://stackoverflow.com/questions/6015175/difference-between-view-and-table-in-sql): A view is a virtual table whose contents are defined by a query.
+Unless indexed, a view does not exist as a stored set of data values in a database.
+Instead of sending the complex query to the database all the time, you can save the query as a view and then SELECT * FROM view.
+You can think of a view as a "saved select statement" that you can repeat.
+It's not really a table; even though some databases allow to create views that have a real table beneath, it's really just a SELECT statement which returns results.
+  - You can think of a view as a virtual table that does not store any data, but only references the underlying tables or views.
+You can create a view using the CREATE VIEW statement, and then use it like a regular table in your queries.
+  - Eg: `CREATE or REPLACE VIEW table_views.employee_info AS SELECT employees_table.name::varchar(100), employees_table.salary::varchar(100) FROM employee_schema.employees_table;`.
+It is recommended to typecast datatypes to columns when creating view to avoid any mismatch.
+  - Materialized VIEW: A materialized view in SQL is a special type of view that stores the result of a query in a physical table.
+Unlike a regular view, a materialized view does not update automatically when the underlying tables or views change.
+Instead, you have to refresh the materialized view manually or on a schedule using the REFRESH MATERIALIZED VIEW statement.
+  - The main difference between views and materialized views is that views are dynamic and materialized views are static.
+This means that views always reflect the latest data from the underlying tables or views, while materialized views only show the data from the last refresh.
+Therefore, views are more suitable for queries that need real-time data, while materialized views are more suitable for queries that need precomputed data.
+Another difference is that views are more lightweight and flexible, while materialized views are more resource-intensive and rigid.
+This means that views do not take up any storage space or require any maintenance, while materialized views do.
+However, views also depend on the availability and performance of the underlying tables or views, while materialized views do not.
+Therefore, views are more convenient for creating temporary or ad hoc queries, while materialized views are more reliable for creating permanent or recurring queries.
+  - Both views and materialized views can improve query performance by simplifying them and reducing the amount of data to process.
+For instance, you can filter out irrelevant or sensitive data, join multiple tables into one virtual table, aggregate or calculate data, or rename or reformat columns or values.
+By using views or materialized views, you can avoid repeating complex or lengthy queries every time you need the same data; instead, you can use a simple query on the view or materialized view.
+However, the performance benefits of views and materialized views depend on several factors such as the size and frequency of the underlying data, the complexity and frequency of queries, and the configuration and optimization of the database.
+[Materialized Views _al](https://www.linkedin.com/advice/3/what-materialized-view-how-does-differ-from-dpgbc)

 ------------------------------

 ### Linux internals, commands